USEPA/emf/EMF/deploy/doc/guides/cost/ch2_installing_cost.md

 In the `Register New User` window, fill in your full name, affiliation, phone number, and email address.
 You may then select a username with at least three characters and enter a password with at least 8 characters and at least one digit and then click `OK`.
 Once your account has been created, the EMF main window should appear (see below).

 If have logged into the EMF previously, enter your EMF username and password in the `Login to the Emissions Modeling Framework` window and click `Log In`.
-The following EMF main window will appear on your screen

 *Note: The administrator EMF login name is `admin`, with a password `admin12345`*.

-After successfully logging into CoST the main EMF window shown below will display.
+After successfully logging into CoST the main EMF window (Figure {@fig:emf_main_window}) will display.

 <a id=emf_main_window></a>